The Great Cleric: Light novel

 Written by Broccoli Lion, the series began publication on the novel posting website Shōsetsuka ni Narō on October 17, 2015.
 It was later acquired by Micro Magazine, who began publishing the series in print with illustrations by Sime on August 30, 2016.
-As of January 2022, ten volumes have been released.
+As of May 2024, eleven volumes have been released.

 In October 2020, J-Novel Club announced that they licensed the novels for English publication.

 Volume list

 Manga

 A manga adaptation, illustrated by Hiiro Akikaze, began serialization on Kodansha's Niconico-based Suiyōbi no Sirius manga service on January 27, 2017.
-As of October 2022, the series' individual chapters have been collected into ten tankōbon volumes.
+As of July 2025, the series' individual chapters have been collected into 15 tankōbon volumes.

 At Anime Expo 2019, Vertical announced that they licensed the series for English publication.

 Volume list

 Anime

 An anime television series adaptation was announced on October 7, 2022.
-It is produced by Yokohama Animation Laboratory and Cloud Hearts, and directed by Masato Tamagawa, with scripts supervised by Keiichirō Ōchi, and character designs handled by Guonian Wang.
-The series is set to premiere in July 2023 on TBS and BS11.
+It is produced by Yokohama Animation Laboratory and Cloud Hearts, and directed by Masato Tamagawa, with scripts supervised by Keiichirō Ōchi, character designs handled by Guonian Wang, and music composed by Toshihiko Sahashi.
+The series aired from July 14 to September 29, 2023, on TBS and other networks.
+The opening theme song is "Bagu-chan" (バグちゃん) by Nasuo☆, while the ending theme song is "A New Day" by Yuki Nakashima.
+Crunchyroll streamed the series.
+Muse Communication licensed the series in Asia-Pacific.

+Episode list

 Reception

 The series won the gold award (effectively second place) at the 4th Net Novel Award.

 The novel series has sold over two million copies.